Methods of apportioning and contesting penalties by members of a joint group

 On the appeal:

-- Firstly, under the terms of the provisions of article 20.7 of the general administrative clauses (CCAG) Works, applicable to the contract in dispute: "In the case of grouped contractors for which payment is made to separate accounts, the Penalties (…) are divided among the co-contractors in accordance with the indications given by the agent, unless otherwise stipulated in the book of specific administrative clauses.
-Pending receipt of these indications (…) the penalties are retained in full by the agent (…) “.
+- First, under the provisions of article 20.7 of the general administrative clauses (CCAG) Works, applicable to the contract in dispute: "In the case of grouped contractors for whom payment is made to separate accounts, the penalties (...) are divided between the co-contractors in accordance with the indications given by the agent, unless otherwise stipulated in the book of specific administrative clauses.
+Pending receipt of these indications (...) the penalties are retained in full by the agent ( ...) ".
 It follows from these stipulations that if it is the responsibility of the contracting authority to liquidate the total amount of late payment penalties owed by all the companies, it is up to the sole common agent to distribute the penalties which he makes between the companies. advance until it has provided the information necessary for their distribution.
 In the event of inaction by the joint representative, the client is responsible for imputing all of the penalties to him.
 In this case, unless it is unable to effectively recover the amount of these penalties from the agent, the contracting authority may not attribute them to another company.

 - When the joint agent has fulfilled the obligation set out in the previous point, by providing the contracting authority with the information necessary for the distribution of late payment penalties between the contracting parties, the contracting authority may not replace the agent to modify them, but is required to comply with them in order to distribute the penalties among the members of the grouping.

-- Secondly, if the Giraud-Serin company maintains that the court did not, in order to fix the amount of the late penalties it had to bear, take into account in its regard a postponement of execution of the works of July 30 on October 17, 2008, which would have made it possible to reduce the number of days of delay arrested by the contracting authority to 80 days to 80 days, the court held supremely that the postponement invoked only concerned the work of the boarding school to which the company was not associated and that no postponement of execution of works had intervened with regard to works for which delays had been retained against the company.
+- Secondly, if the Giraud-Serin company maintains that the court did not, in order to fix the amount of the late penalties it had to bear, take into account in its regard a postponement of execution of the works of July 30 on October 17, 2008, which would have made it possible to reduce the number of days of delay arrested by the contracting authority to 80 days to 80 days, the court held supremely that the postponement invoked only concerned the work of the boarding school to which the The company was not associated and that no postponement of the works had taken place with regard to the works for which delays had been accepted against the company.
 Consequently, it did not vitiate its judgment of error of law by rejecting the plea based on the fact that the contracting authority had implicitly waived the application of the corresponding penalties.

 - If, when dealing with a dispute between the parties to a public contract, the contract judge must, in principle, apply the clauses relating to the penalties agreed upon by the parties when signing the contract, he may, exceptionally , seized of conclusions to this effect by a party, moderate or increase the penalties for delay resulting from the contract if they reach an amount manifestly excessive or derisory, having regard to the amount of the contract and taking into account the extent of the delay noted in the performance of services.